Who’s ready for baseball season?

 Some teams appear often on these networks, while others don’t receive nearly as much national attention.
-For example, the New York Yankees are going to be on more national broadcasts than the Pittsburgh Pirates.
+For example, New York Yankees games will be more national broadcasts than the Pittsburgh Pirates.
 This is a product of both market size and on-field performance.

 Regional Sports Networks for Each Major League Baseball Team

 If you are looking for the local broadcast for your favorite baseball team in 2022, check out the current list of regional sports networks.